 Since then I’ve been reclaiming and practicing maternal love every day.
 Not my mother’s love, not anyone else’s love…I am talking about the pure, unconditional maternal energy that exists within me…a love that I create.

 I had pushed it away and pushed it away and pushed it away, much to my own detriment and to the detriment of those I love.
 It is this energy that moves me to act, to persist, to resist, to be fierce when needed, to be soft at other times, to be the wise Alpha Mare who, as Elizabeth Gilbert put it, “is relaxed and at peace, who walks in the world with her guard down, her eyes filled with curiosity, and her soul filled with simple wonder.”

 What have I lost?
-A relentless craving for outside acknowledgement, validation, and approval, especially from my stepkids and my mother.
+A relentless craving for outside acknowledgment, validation, and approval, especially from my stepkids and my mother.

-What have I gained (that I never could have imagined)?
+What have I gained (that I could never have imagined)?
 The ability to self-soothe.
 Profound self-trust.
 Having my own back.
 Being truly present with others.
 Impeccable boundaries.
 Equanimity.
-The ability to truly receive acknowledgement, validation, and approval, from whomever it comes.
+The ability to truly receive acknowledgment, validation, and approval, from whomever it comes.
 To Mother.